Woodenonez/TrajPlanFleet_ScheMPC_ScheFleetMPC/LOG.md

 # 20240112
 The code is simplified by getting rid of interfaces.
-- [] Merge the code with the design project.
+- ~~[Abort] Merge the code with the design project.~~

 # 20240125
 Modify the linear sampling method in the local planner so that the reference time/speed can be None.

+# 20240216
+Add cost monitor and improve the interfaces of the controller and so on.
+Return MPC parameters according to the cost monitor report.